To our loyal fans,

 I will not resign and let you down.
 Someday I will walk away in celebration of many memorable years but that time is not now.
 I do not fight these accusations by others but rather turn the other cheek.
 Couldn’t do it at 33, but at 63 it’s the wise thing to do.
 Let’s let the investigators do their job and we will play basketball.

-I am really excited with our ball team.
+I am really excited about our ball team.
 Their attitude and willingness to learn is the best I’ve witnessed as a coach.
 We have the potential to be a very explosive offensive team.
-We must defend like past years.
+We must defend like in past years.
 That will come when they come together as a unit.

 The players have improved in many areas:

 - Quentin Snider – has improved his jump shot by adding more lift and arc.

 - Matz Stockman – has made great strides.
 He’s doing things in practice that have all

 of us very excited.
 Now he just has to relax when the lights come on.

 - Anas Mahmoud – has great footwork and length.
 Still only 210 lbs., but up from 177.

 - Ryan McMahon – is crafty and picking up the physical nature of college ball.
 Although our plans are to redshirt him, he is improving with each practice.

 - Ray Spalding – has been out of practice due to a sprained ankle.
 Has a lot of catching up to do.